Phase retrieval: Shrinkwrap

+Comparison with digital holography

+Experimental comparisons of iterative phase retrieval and digital holography methods have been performed.
+In a 2014 study by Shevkunov et al., two iterative methods, namely the Fresnel-based iterative method (FRIM) and the single-beam multiple-intensity reconstruction (SBMIR), were evaluated alongside two holographic techniques: complex wave retrieval by digital holography (CWR-DH) and the Fourier transform method (FT-DH).
+The results demonstrated that FRIM achieved the lowest normalized mean-square error but introduced diffraction artifacts at the reconstructed image boundaries, whereas CWR-DH delivered the highest contrast without such artifacts.
+FT-DH produced a darker image due to information loss caused by filtering of the zero-order and twin image in the Fourier plane.

 Semidefinite relaxation-based algorithm for short time Fourier transform

 The phase retrieval is an ill-posed problem.
 To uniquely identify the underlying signal, in addition to the methods that adds additional prior information like Gerchberg–Saxton algorithm, the other way is to add magnitude-only measurements like short time Fourier transform (STFT).

 The method introduced below mainly based on the work of Jaganathan et al.

 Short time Fourier transform

 Given a discrete signal $\mathbf{x}=(f[0],f[1],...,f[N-1])^T$ which is sampled from $f(x)$.
 We use a window of length W: $\mathbf{w}=(w[0],w[1],...,w[W-1])^T$ to compute the STFT of $\mathrm{f}$, denoted by $\mathbf{Y}$: